● LIVE

 The repo market is the most consequential blockchain application ever attempted.
 This is not a stablecoin pilot or an NFT experiment.
 This is the infrastructure that underpins daily bank liquidity moving onto Ethereum’s public chain.
 If it works, it validates every argument ever made about blockchains replacing financial intermediaries.
 If it breaks during a liquidity crisis, it could set institutional blockchain adoption back five years.
 The banks know this.
 The fact that they are proceeding anyway tells you more about the limitations of the current system than it tells you about confidence in Ethereum.

-Free Daily Briefing
+Free Daily Newsletter

-The Daily Brief by TCB
+The Daily Brief

-Crypto, AI & finance intelligence in 5 minutes.
+What's moving crypto, AI and markets, explained in 5 minutes.
 Every weekday morning.
-Free.

 Share This Article